 PAGE CONTENT:

-We'll demonstrate how to open Activity Monitor using Spotlight, Dock, Finder, and keyboard shortcuts.
-And we will review Activity Monitor's features tab by tab to maximize its use.
+We'll show you how to open Activity Monitor using Spotlight, the Dock, Finder, and keyboard shortcuts.
+Once open, we'll review its features, tab by tab, to help you get the most out of it.

-By opening Activity Monitor, you can get a comprehensive list of all the processes and resources currently used on your Mac, and you can force quit the unresponsive applications.
-Thanks to the tabbed UI, you can keep tabs on several areas of your system's performance.
+By opening Activity Monitor, you can view a comprehensive list of all processes and resources currently used on your Mac, and force quit unresponsive applications, all while keeping tabs on several areas of your system's performance thanks to the tabbed UI.

-The tab labeled "CPU" shows which apps use the most CPU power on your Mac.
-It displays the CPU utilization percentage for each running process, making it easy to see those hogging system resources.
+The "CPU" tab on a Mac shows which apps are using the most CPU power, displaying the CPU utilization percentage for each running process, making it easy to identify resource-hogging apps.

 With the Memory tab in Activity Monitor, you can free up your Mac to get more usable storage for installing new applications.